 Once all that is in place, then normally, the end of Act One comes with the first realization of how your hero is going to solve his main dilemma.
 If you’re writing a thirty chapter book—approximately seventy-five to eighty thousand words—this insight will usually come around chapter ten.
 Maybe in Chapter Eight or Twelve, but around the first third of your story.

 The middle, or Act Two, is all about escalating problems for your hero and him overcoming every one.
 Continually throw rocks at your hero; one thing after another; when it rains, it pours.
-However many trials and tribulations you hurl at your poor hero determines the length of your book.
+However many trials and tribulations you hurl at your poor hero determine the length of your book.
 You can make his struggles as long and as hard as you want to.
 Your readers are learning more about your cast, and the players are learning more about themselves as they make mistakes and grow in character.

 This Act will be similar in length as Act One or longer, depending on the completed length of your novel.
-Of the three acts, this one is the one to use in order to turn a seventy thousand word novel into a ninety-five thousand words.
+Of the three acts, this one is the one to use in order to turn a seventy thousand word novel into ninety-five thousand words.
 The more tribulation, the more solutions, the longer the middle of your story grows.

 Act Three is the hardest part in my humble opinion, and every bit as important as that first sentence in your novel hooking your readers to go along with your hero on his journey.
 Have you ever read a book or seen a movie or even watched a TV show that left you flat with a sour taste in your mouth, no satisfactory conclusion?
 Like at the end of Part One – be sure to tune in next week… Yuck-adoo!